BarCode-Generator/BarCode-Generator/README.md

 ## Ready to Get Started?

-Join thousands of businesses that trust our barcode generator for their daily operations.
+Join thousands of businesses that trust our [barcode generator online](http://barcodegenerator.top/) for their daily operations.